devpro/tech-notes/docs/communities/sfconservancy/git.md

 # Git

-> Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
+> Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency

 🌐 [git-scm.com](https://git-scm.com/)